-The merging of disciplines is central to her work - challenging and questioning what forms design can take.
-Her approach is one that centres a playful and explorative methodology and she is passionate about her work creating space for the messy, nuanced and visceral qualities of life to take centre stage.
+Intrigued by exploring the materiality and malleability of technology, Mahalia considers computational thinking and algorithms as a framework that can be applied in all kinds of creative practice.
+With an approach that centres a playful and explorative methodology, she is passionate about creating space for the messy, nuanced and visceral qualities of life to take centre stage.

-Mahalia is an Associate Lecturer at University for the Creative Arts, leading a studio involved in the reimagining of architectural and spatial design - incorporating new media technologies and intertwining physical and digital experience.
+Mahalia is currently Lecturer on the MSc Creative Computing program at UAL Creative Computing Institute.
+Previous to this she taught at University for the Creative Arts, leading a studio involved in the reimagining of architectural and spatial design - incorporating new media technologies and intertwining physical and digital experience.